benhoyt/scandir/README.rst

 Note that the gains are less than the above on smaller directories and greater on larger directories.
 This is why ``benchmark.py`` creates a test directory tree with a standardized size.

-TODO: update --
-Another quick benchmark I've done (on Windows 7 64-bit) is running Eli Bendersky's `pss <https://github.com/eliben/pss>`_ source code searching tool across a fairly large code tree (4938 files, 598 dirs, 200 MB).
-Using pss out of the box with ``os.walk()`` on a not-found string takes 0.91 seconds.
-But after monkey-patching in ``scandir.walk()`` it takes only 0.34 seconds -- 2.7 times as fast.

 The API